lawrancej/Compilers/workspace/Lab3/README.md

 3. Create an open educational resource about compilers.

 	* Saylor Foundation is interested in Creative Commons licensed textbooks and is offering prizes for them.
+	* [This could be a good starting point](https://github.com/lawrancej/CompilerDesign), as are the course notes from this year and other resources on the web.

 4. Propose your own lab (come see me first).
 Find a way to incorporate compilers into your senior project.